LeoChengZhu/Platformer-Game/README.md

 ## User Stories:
 - As a user, I want to be able to be able to know how to use the application.
-- As a user, I want to be able to create multiple different levels to work on.
+- As a user, I want to be able to create levels to work on.
-- As a user, I want to be able to individually save multiple different levels.
+- As a user, I want to be able to save level to file.
-- As a user, I want to be able to individually load and view multiple different levels.
+- As a user, I want to be able to load level from file.
-- As a user, I want to be able to view the list of saves that I have created.
-- As a user, I want to be able to delete the levels I created.
 - As a user, I want to be able to add different objects that do different things into the level.
 - As a user, I want to be able to remove objects that was added into the level.
 - As a user, I want to be able to know what every object does when creating the level.